WayneDW/WayneDW.github.io/_posts/2021-11-01-Hamiltonian.md

 ## Hamiltonian Dynamics

-HMC algorithms conserves Hamiltonian and the volume in the phase space and enjoy the reversibility condition.
+HMC algorithms conserves Hamiltonian and the volume in the phase space and enjoy the reversibility condition (by flipping a sign).
 It aims to simulate particles according to the laws of Hamiltonian dynamics.
 Consider a Hamiltonian function $H(x, v)$ defined as follows

 \begin{equation}\notag
 H(x, v)=f(x)+\\|v\\|^2,